 - 25 cold sandwiches at €5.80 = €145 revenue

-At €18/hour labor costs: cold sandwiches have the best revenue per labor hour.
+At €18/hour labor costs: cold sandwiches deliver the highest revenue per labor hour.

-- Preparation time: How many items can your team make per hour?
+- Preparation time: How many items can your team produce per hour?

-- Kitchen equipment: Do you have space and budget for more food equipment?
+- Kitchen equipment: Do you have space and budget for additional food equipment?

-- Inventory: Food has shorter shelf life and higher waste risk
+- Inventory management: Food has shorter shelf life and higher waste risk

-- Peak hours: Can you make both coffee and food quickly during rush times?
+- Peak hour performance: Can you handle both coffee and food during rush periods?

 Look at your target audience and location